mantis3de/CrawlerKit-docs/docs/getting-started/installation.md

 ## Verify the installation

-After import, open the Unity top menu.
-You should see a **CrawlerKit** menu with the editor windows:
+After import, open **Window** in Unity's top menu.
+You should see a **CrawlerKit** submenu with the editor windows:

-- CrawlerKit → Dungeon Generator
+- Window → CrawlerKit → Dungeon Generator
-- CrawlerKit → Character Generator
+- Window → CrawlerKit → Character Generator
-- CrawlerKit → Inventory Editor
+- Window → CrawlerKit → Inventory Editor
-- CrawlerKit → Spell Editor
+- Window → CrawlerKit → Spell Editor
-- CrawlerKit → Enemy Spawner
+- Window → CrawlerKit → Enemy Spawner

 If the menu appears, the framework compiled successfully and you are ready to go.